pedmindset/pedmindset.github.io/README.md

 * **Emmanuel Oduro** - *Initial work* - [PurpleBooth](https://github.com/pedmindset)

-I am a MEST:star: of :earth_africa: We believe in the Impossible :blush:
+I am a MEST :star:  I believe in the world  :earth_africa:  We believe in the Impossible :blush:

 ## License